Do you want to build a lucrative online presence for yourself as a digital creator, but aren’t sure which platform would suit you best?

-If you care about having full control of your content, you should choose blogging over YouTube.
+If you want full control of your content, choose blogging over YouTube.

 #6.
 Monetization Potential

 You’ve probably heard about YouTube influencers making millions from their channels.
-It’s less common to hear these success stories about bloggers, but rest assured, many of them exist.
+It’s less common to hear these success stories about bloggers.
+But rest assured, many of them do exist.

 Making millions from a YouTube channel requires a massive amount of work.
 You also have to produce sufficiently engaging videos to keep viewers hooked to the very end.

 Not everyone has this skill (me included).
 That’s why I believe a blog is a better long-term vehicle for monetization potential – especially for those of us who don’t want to become video influencers.

 Finally, YouTube requires you to meet a certain threshold before enabling monetization (with ads) on your channel.

 You’ll need at least 1000 subscribers and 4000 hours of watch time before you can monetize.
 What’s more, Google Ads on YouTube pay badly.
 You’ll need a huge amount of traffic to make it worthwhile.